Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What are the total closing costs in Istanbul in 2026 as a percentage?

-To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Istanbul.
+To avoid hidden costs and bad surprises, you can check our pack covering the property buying process in Istanbul.

 How much are notary, registration, and legal fees in Istanbul in 2026?